Dr. Vikas Singhal Honored with Bharat Shri Award 2025 for Advancing Evidence-Based Homeopathic Practice - www.lokmattimes.com

 Dr. Vikas Singhal Honored with Bharat Shri Award 2025 for Advancing Evidence-Based Homeopathic Practice

-PNN New Delhi [India], June 28: In recognition of his valuable contribution to the field of classical homeopathy, Dr ...
+New Delhi [India], June 28: In recognition of his valuable contribution to the field of classical homeopathy, Dr Vikas Singhal, Founder ...

 New Delhi [India], June 28: In recognition of his valuable contribution to the field of classical homeopathy, Dr Vikas Singhal, Founder & Chief Consultant of Dr Singhal Homeo Clinic, Chandigarh, has been honored with the prestigious Bharat Shri Award 2025 by the Akhil Bhartiya Chikitsak Association (ABCA).
 This national-level honor acknowledges medical professionals across India who demonstrate outstanding clinical leadership, innovation, and impact in patient care.